 The scattering and absorption processes in the atmosphere are non-trivial and an adequate method to model this interaction is needed.
-The following will present a derivation of radiative transfer equations for the atmosphere with scaler radiance which does not account for polarization.
+The following presents a derivation of radiative transfer equations for the atmosphere with scalar radiance which does not account for polarization.
 In order to accurately discuss radiative transfer, a coordinate system must first be defined.
 If we assume that a ray of light, I, is propagating in a given direction, Ω, and starts at a location, s0, with the initial position of r0, then the position of the ray along the path direction can be completely defined by its path length, s.
-The basis of path length will be used to define the radiative transfer equations.
+The basis of path length is used to define the radiative transfer equations.

 The fundamental theory for radiative transfer is known as Beer-Lamberts law.
 The law describes the change in intensity or radiance of light, dI, as it interacts with a thin layer of space or atmosphere, ds.
 The thin layer has particles which affect the attenuation of the light which is dependent on the number of particles, n, and the particle cross section, σ.
 If there are several different particles, the attenuation is a summation of the number densities and cross sections.
 The Beer-Lambert Law gives the following form